 The traditional ‘yes or no’ response to a generic applications request is insufficient to cope with the diversity of the online lending audience that includes vulnerable customers, individuals that lack access to bank accounts, and people beginning their application journey from a variety of different start-points in the personal finance lifecycle.

 Why?
 Because the majority of transformative agendas have focused on reducing back-office complexity and inefficiency, for internally focused cost and speed benefits.
 Customers’ time to serve has reduced, but little else.
 Customer front-ends have remained largely untouched, for years in some cases.
-Where customers used to be filling out paper application forms, they now complete the same standard forms online, asking for information from not required from one group of customers, not asking important questions for other groups.
+Where customers used to be filling out paper application forms, they now complete the same standard forms online, asking for information not required from one group of customers, not asking important questions for other groups.

-As Julian Graham-Rack, CEO for PrinSIX technologies explains, “Decline is the go-to solution to manage regulatory risk in today’s market.
+“Decline is the go-to solution to manage regulatory risk in today’s market.
 But to decline an applicant is a poor customer outcome, as the lender is declining access to financial services to those that may need them but whose circumstances don’t ‘fit the model.’
 Equally, the decision to decline an applicant is a poor commercial outcome because it reduces commercial opportunity, maybe unnecessarily.”

 The New Lending Reality